jordicenzano/serverless-distributed-live-platform/README.md

   }
 }
 ```
+Note: To tune h264 transcode you can add the item `video_x264_params` to each rendition

 - Applies that config and transcodes the input chunk (the one specified un the [S3 event](https://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html))

 - It upload the resulting renditions S3, following the read config

-- It updates the DynamoDB chunks table with the recently created chunks info, see entry example:
+- It updates the DynamoDB chunks table with the recently created chunks info, see an entry example:
 ```json
 {
   "duration-ms": 2002,